International Medieval Congress 2017

 - The Middle Ages as the ‘Other’ compared with contemporary times (‘Othering’ the Middle Ages).

-The Special Thematic Strand 'Otherness' will be co-ordinated by Hans-Werner Goetz (Historisches Seminar, Universität Hamburg).
+The Special Thematic Strand 'Otherness' was co-ordinated by Hans-Werner Goetz (Historisches Seminar, Universität Hamburg).